EchoMAV/microhard/README.md

 # MONARK_Management

 ## Description
-This repo contains code which manages the provisioning and management of MONARK drones via USB-C connection from the GCS.
-The command suite is designed to interface with Microhard radios on the MONARK through 'AT' commands.
+This repo contains code which runs on the RPi on the MONARK and communicates with the onboard Microhard radio over SSH.
+Generally speaking, information is extracted from the Microhard module via AT commands and processed in python.

 ## Design
-`GCSSerialListener` runs as a service on the RPi.
-It continually listens for incoming serial data on `SERIAL_PATH`.
-The incoming data is then parsed and handled by `MicrohardService`.
+For pairing, EchoMAV QGC will invoke commands via the command line which in turn translates into AT commands over SSH into the Microhard.
+For RSSI signaling, a service gets setup on the RPi which periodically sends `RADIO_STATUS` mavlink messages which a GCS like ATAK can ingest and render meaningfully to the user.